-The unique shape of the temple, rich decorative details, and pleasant weather contributed that, this was the most enjoyable ancient structure I've seen in China.
+The temple's unique shape, rich decorative details, and pleasant weather contributed that this was the most enjoyable ancient structure I've seen in China.
 Such a great piece, really.

 The main goal of my visit was the Wangjing SOHO, an office/retail space by the Zaha Hadid Architects.
 What a beauty:

-As a curious person, I checked if I could see the interiors.
-And luckily enough, not only I saw the offices, I was also allowed on the edge of the windowsill, which had an appealing view of the surroundings.
+As a curious person, I checked if I could visit the interiors.
+And luckily enough, not only I saw the offices, I was also allowed on the edge of the windowsill, where I enjoyed an appealing view of the surroundings.
 Happiness, right there.

 As I love such conversions, walking through and experiencing the purely industrial environment pulsing with new life was truly exciting.

-The excitement lasted as I moved towards Beijing's central business district...
+The excitement lasted as I moved toward Beijing's central business district...

-..where I wanted to see the CCTV Headquarters, the second largest office building in the world, warped in rather interesting shape.
+..where I wanted to see the CCTV Headquarters, the second-largest office building in the world, warped in a rather interesting shape.

 Like many famous contemporary buildings in China, it was designed by western studios.
 This particular one came from Dutch's OMA.